Arabic that renders correctly in your game

 Status: Published on Nexus Mods · View on Nexus Mods

-Five Harmony patches in a 12 KB DLL.
-Arabic renders inside a 1.85 GB Godot PCK without unpacking the bundle.
+Five Harmony patches in a 14 KB DLL.
+Arabic ships into a 1.85 GB Godot PCK without modifying the bundle, text via the game's native override system, RTL and font fallback via runtime patching.

-Full localization end-to-end: ~45,000 words translated through the hybrid localization workflow, the PCK v3 container reverse-engineered to extract source without unpacking the full 1.85 GB bundle, and a custom C# Harmony mod injecting Arabic font fallback into Godot's ThemeDB and patching MegaLabel and MegaRichTextLabel for runtime RTL alignment.
-Five Harmony patches in a 12 KB DLL.
+Full localization end-to-end: ~45,000 words translated through the hybrid localization workflow, the PCK v3 container reverse-engineered to extract source for analysis, with translations delivered through the game's native localization override directory rather than repacking the bundle.
+A custom C# Harmony mod injects Arabic font fallback into Godot's ThemeDB and patches MegaLabel and MegaRichTextLabel for runtime RTL alignment.
+Five Harmony patches in a 14 KB DLL.
 Published on Nexus Mods.

 Words